hundredyearfarms/Hundred-Year-Farms/README.md

 - [Practical example - heat and char by the City of Stokcholm](https://www.stockholmvattenochavfall.se/en/current-projects/development/biochar/#!/about-the-biochar-project)
 - [Farm scale 25kW heat, electricity, and char](https://www.allpowerlabs.com/products/product-overview)

 However, while the core gassification technology is proven, practical systems today remain cost-prohibitive.
-Some cost-reduction will be achieved over the next few decades through improvements to equipment, but those reductions are likely to be marginal and slow.
-Faster and more significant cost reduction opportunities are likely to be those from:
+Some cost-reduction will be achieved over the next few decades through improvements to equipment, but faster and more significant cost reduction opportunities are likely to be those from:

 1. Improving system integration to provide all utility services as illustrated above.
 1. Using automation (e.g. Smart Contracts) to lower the cost of project capital and administration.

 The diagram below expands upon the second bullet.
 The first panel in the diagram depicts conventional project financing from investor shares.
 The second panel depicts a common, but less frequently used, form of financing for projects with a social purpose known as a cooperative.
-The third panel proposes to improve upon the social purpose cooperative using smart contracts to the extent they become feasible over the next decade.
+The third panel proposes to improve upon the social purpose cooperative using smart contracts.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/SMARTCONTRACTS.svg" alt="Smart Contract Cooperatives" width="800">